 The Company has elected the fair value option to account for its convertible promissory notes issued.
 The Company records these convertible promissory notes at fair value with changes in fair value recorded in the statements of operations.
-As a result of applying the fair value option, direct costs and fees related to the convertible promissory notes were recognized in earnings as incurred and not deferred.
-As of March 31, 2022, there were no Convertible Notes outstanding as they were converted to shares of Private Aadi common stock immediately prior to the closing of the Merger.
+As of June 30, 2022, there were no convertible notes outstanding as they were converted to shares of Private Aadi common stock immediately prior to the closing of the Merger.